|Program Title||Enhanced Access, Acknowledge, Act (EAAA) Sexual Assault Resistance|

 |Theoretical basis for approach||

-he University of Windsor conducted a rigorous evaluation of the program using a randomized-control design.
+The University of Windsor conducted a rigorous evaluation of the program using a randomized-control design.
 The study demonstrated the 1-year risk of rape was significantly lower among those who completed the EAAA program (Senn et al., 2015).
+Further research has determined that these effects last for up to 2 years (Senn et al., 2017).
+In addition, the program reduced women-blaming as well as self-blame in women who took the program and were subsequently sexually assaulted.
+The CDC (Basile et al., 2016) has recently included this program as one of the very few programs (of any type) available with demonstrated effectiveness for sexual assault prevention.

 |Participating colleges and universities||